Botswana at the Paralympics: 2008 Summer Paralympics

-After her gold medal in Athens, Morama was due to represent Botswana again at the 2008 Summer Paralympics in Beijing, in the hopes of defending her title.
-She would have been the country's only representative.
-However, she withdrew prior to the Games due to injury and, shortly before the Games began, it was announced the country's (unspecified) other athletes, who might have replaced her, had been "rejected by organisers because they do not meet the qualifying criteria", namely having participated in international events.
+After his gold medal in Athens, Morama was due to represent Botswana again at the 2008 Summer Paralympics in Beijing, in the hopes of defending his title.
+He would have been the country's only representative.
+However, he withdrew prior to the Games due to injury and, shortly before the Games began, it was announced the country's other athletes, who might have replaced him, had been rejected.